bwhitman/onsen/docs/index.md

 ![5](pics/5.jpg){:class="img-responsive" width="800px"}

-### Test the display, clock and temperature sensor.
+### Step 5: Test the display, clock and temperature sensor.

 You've wired most of it up, so let's take a break and test.